dcxSt/stephenfay/src/pages/writing/columbae.md

 Arpie lived with his wealthy brother Adonnis and Adonnis' wife.
 Despite his humble upbringing, Adonis had successfully ascended the ranks of the railway industry after publishing a book that expounded the merits of cutting railway taxes.
 Adonis and Arpie were descendants of French protestant Huguenots who had fled France in the 1600s to escape Catholic persecution.
 After her marriage, Nancy moved in with her husband, brother, and brother's wife.

-One day Mrs. Young overheard Nancy complaining about the food to her maid "This fish stinks!
+One day Mrs. Young, Adonnis' wife, overheard Nancy complaining about the food to her maid "This fish stinks!
 Did you just fry it in sunflower oil?
 There's no hint of wine or lemon juice."

-She became paranoid that Nancy was trying to take control of her domain.
+Mrs. Young became paranoid that Nancy was trying to take control of her domain.
 "I will not have her impetuously ordering my servant around," she complained to her husband.

 After that incident, Adonnis' wife had grown increasingly hostile toward Nancy.
 For her part, Nancy was desperately trying to convince Arpie to get a place of his own.
 But Arpie was a young man and had other things on his mind.
 Although he was married, he still felt and behaved like a bachelor, flirting with every girl he met.
 He told his wife that he would look for a house to rent but had made no attempt to find one.